GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 ## Authentication

 ### User Accounts
-To call any of the available web services, a valid government user account must exist in the beta.sam.gov system registered at the Office Location Level in the hierarchy.
 To perform an operation, user who is registered with beta.sam.gov should have either Contracting Officer role OR Contracting Specialist role.
 Note that to perform an operation, user must have only one role.
-Refer to section 5 and 6 for role specific methods.

 **Note** To submit any opportunity for an office, user should provide office org key or AAC.
 If office org key is known, please provide the same in the 'officeid' field in the requests.
 If office org key is not available, then users can provide AAC in place of office org key in 'officeid' field.
 In order to get AAC:
 * On beta.sam.gov, please log in and click on the profile and go to Account Details.
 AAC is listed under 'Organization Information' section.